 in technology from young people declining rapidly.

 As if everyone wants to become a manager these days...

-That said, our society still has an enormous need for new technicians.
-Perhaps now
+Please do not forget that our society has an enormous need for new

 Enigma by Robert Harris.

 Reading is not the most favorite activity of most engineers, but